“Excellent, easy to deal with and client-friendly.” Chambers Asia Pacific, 2014

 - company secretarial assistance to companies, including the establishment of companies, preparing minutes and resolutions for board and shareholder meetings, and undertaking statutory filings.

-- Pacific Equity Partners – on the proposed takeover of Spotless Group via a scheme of arrangement.
+- Pacific Equity Partners: on the $1.1 billion acquisition of the Spotless Group via scheme of arrangement.